antronerds/r2-training-courses/docs/Investigating_Tumor_Heterogeneity_student_version.md

 We've seen that the expression of genes differs among the samples and some types of tumors seem to specifically express certain genes.
 To further explore the type of data we're dealing with, an unbiased unsupervised type of clustering analysis is a good idea.
 The t-SNE algorithm is an algorithm that was developed in recent years.
 It finds similarity in expression profiles of samples and will clump similar cells together on a map.

-* Click the button below to show the tSNE map in R2
+* Click the button below to show the t-SNE map in R2:

 <button class="course" onclick="window.open('https://hgserver2.amc.nl/cgi-bin/r2/main.cgi?option=tsne_plot&tsne_id=3b64db2654de88efccac21ddeae73a8f','_blank');" type="button">Go to the t-SNE map</button>
 <br>
 <br>

 * Under the graph, a menu allows the user to adapt settings.
 Colors of the graph points are not set by default.
 To color the graph with a biologically meaningful annotation, find the **Color mode** dropdown and select *Color by Track*.
-Now set the **Color track** dropdown to use the *itcc_model* track, and click **Next** to show the changes.
+Now set the **Color track** dropdown to use the *itcc_model* track again, and click **Next** to show the changes.

-* The t-SNE algorithm has a parameter called **perplexity**, which determines how much attraction points on a map have towards each other.
+* The t-SNE algorithm has a parameter called **perplexity**, which determines how much attraction points have on a map towards each other.
 Set the perplexity value to *5* and click **next** again.

 ------